Yeye7812-sbu/alx-higher_level_programming/0x00-python-hello_world/README.md

 File 5-print_string.py is a Python code that prints 3 times a string stored in the variable str, followed by its first 9 characters

+File 6-concat.py contains a Python code that prints Welcome to Holberton School!